baxpr/probtrack/README.md

     fwddef_niigz              Fordward deformation to MNI space: DEF_FWD resource of cat12 invdef_niigz              Inverse deformation: DEF_INV resource of cat12
-    probtrack_samples         Number of streamlines to seed per voxel
+    probtrack_samples         Number of streamlines to seed per voxel probtrack_options         Any desired of --loopcheck --onewaycondition --verbose=0 --modeuler --pd

     project                   Labels for use with XNAT.
 Only used on the report pages. subject